johnnovak/johnnovak.site/blog/content/posts/grand-ms-dos-gaming-general-midi-showdown/index.md

 more "hi-fi", and less strident than the mid-heavy, bass-shy SC-55.
-While the Roland often sounds very much like computer music (which no doubt has its charms, I must admit), the MU80 is a big step closer to "CD-quality" soundtracks (however, I realise some might find the "computer music" quality of the SC-55 preferable, either due to nostalgic or aesthetic reasons).
+While the Roland often sounds very much like computer music (which no doubt has its charms, I must admit), the MU80 is a big step closer to "CD-quality" soundtracks.
+However, I realise some might find the "computer music" quality of the SC-55 preferable, either due to nostalgic or aesthetic reasons.
 Also, the drums are much more prominent on the Yamaha, making electronic and rock/metal-oriented tracks sound a lot more exciting.